SolrNet/SolrNet/Documentation/FAQ.md

 You're probably using an outdated version.
 [Upgrade to a recent build](README.md#downloads)

+#### I'm getting a 404 (not found) response from Solr when doing any operation with SolrNet

+You're probably missing the core name in the URL you're passing to Startup.Init

 #### I'm getting an error "'SolrConnection' already registered in container"

 Make sure you call `Startup.Init` [only once per document type in your application](Initialization.md).